libatomic/oauth/README.md

 # Atomic Auth Provider

-The `auth.AuthProvider` interface provides simple user, application, and audience management for api servers.
+The `oauth.Controller` interface provides simple user, application, and audience management for api servers.

 This library does not implment this interface, which is outside the scope of its definition.
 Other services like (libatomic/atomic)[https://github.com/libatomic/atomic] provide examples this interface in the backend